 Gary Player 1996

-Beachwood is the second course of Durban Country Club, and is being run independently as Beachwood Country Club while the property is prepared for development.
+Beachwood is no longer the second course of Durban Country Club, and is being run independently as Beachwood Country Club while the property is prepared for development.
 However, only 10 holes are open for play, with holes 11 to 18 closed.
 It sits right on the Indian Ocean, midway between DCC and Umhlanga, although sea views are hidden by the dense vegetation dividing the length of the course from the beach.

 Being seaside golf, the terrain is continuously undulating along rumpled fairways, with some holes on higher levels than others, and there is usually a testing breeze.